Hydrogen complements the use of renewable electricity

 Hydrogen production: A deployment strategy is needed

-On the road to climate neutrality, the demand for hydrogen will grow to more than 60 TWh in 2030 and to about 270 TWh in 2050 (see graph).
+On the road to climate neutrality, the demand for hydrogen will grow to more than 60 TWh in 2030 and to about 265 TWh in 2045.
 Part of it will be produced in Germany and the rest will be imported, most likely from other European countries.
 In the medium term, hydrogen production should be largely based on water electrolysis with renewable electricity.
 For a transitional period, hydrogen from fossil natural gas can also be considered, where the resulting CO2 emissions are captured and permanently stored.
 At present, what is needed above all is a market introduction strategy that sets priorities and clarifies framework conditions.
 We need to reduce the costs of electrolysis through industrial production processes.
 Location issues need to be clarified and strategies for infrastructure development designed.

 The steel industry can become a pioneer of a hydrogen economy.
 Old blast furnaces can be replaced by direct reduction plants and fueled by hydrogen.